 - Will the tactics I use lead to a more trusting relationship with the other person?

-Do you want to be truly successful in your leadership, relationships, parenting, work, and anywhere in life?
+Do you want to be truly successful in your leadership, relationships, parenting, work, and other areas of life?
 Then assess yourself to determine your current tactics for motivation and persuasion.
 Doing it right leads to long-term credibility and influence.
 Doing it wrong (going dark) leads to poor character, broken relationships, and long-term failure because people eventually see through the darkness and realize your intent.

 In my next post I will review the different types of dark psychology and manipulation tactics used most commonly.
-This will help you not only be aware of them, but avoid being manipulated by other people.
+This will help you be aware of them and avoid being manipulated.
 Here are some of the tactics I will review…

 - Love Flooding